d-ries/linux-essentials/10_permissions/01_course.md

 jacob@linux-ess:~$ exit
 ```

-?> As you can see the user Jacob can view the files from the homefolder of the user Liam.
+?> As you can see the user Jacob can view the files from the homefolder of the user Liam and this isn't what we want.

-We will now give both users their own primary group:
+First of all we will give both users their own primary group back:
 ```bash
 student@linux-ess:~$ sudo groupadd liam student@linux-ess:~$ sudo groupadd jacob